NEMSLinux/nems-docs/nems-tools/nems-hero.rst

 ..
 Tip:: If desired, this functionality can be disabled on a
          self-hosted NEMS Server by creating a file ``/boot/no-hero`` on your NEMS Server.
-Because the ``/boot`` partition can be viewed by plugging your NEMS Server's storage into a Windows, macOS or Linux computer, you can easily delete that file later and reboot your NEMS Server to re-enable NEMS Hero.
+Because the ``/boot`` partition can be viewed and modified by plugging your NEMS Server's storage into a Windows, macOS or Linux computer, you can easily delete that file later and reboot your NEMS Server to re-enable NEMS Hero.

 NEMS Hero is a feature of NEMS Linux 1.6+.